-At present, based on the reopening plans developed to date, we have begun opening outdoor park facilities, skate parks, playgrounds, sport courts, outdoor fitness, outdoor pools and spray parks as well as a limited number of summer child and youth day camps.
+The EOC is actively applying this decision matrix to each of the City's functional business areas in order to resume operations.
+Based on the reopening plans developed to date, we have begun opening outdoor park facilities, skate parks, spray parks, playgrounds, and sport courts.
+Adult outdoor fitness, outdoor pools, and a limited number of summer child and youth day camps programming have resumed normal operations, following the COVID-19's sanitation and physical distancing protocols.